What Are the Different Types of Cooling Towers?

 Contact Chardon Laboratories for All Your Cooling Tower Water Treatment Needs

 Whether you have a crossflow, counterflow, natural draft, induced draft or forced draft cooling tower, it will likely require cleaning at some point.
-Keeping your cooling tower clean and well maintained is essential for several reasons.
-It helps prevent scale and corrosion, and it helps prevent the accumulation of microorganisms that could spread illnesses like Legionella.
+Keeping your cooling tower clean and well-maintained is essential for several reasons.
+It helps prevent scale and corrosion, and it helps prevent and control the accumulation of microorganisms that could spread illnesses like Legionella.
 Effective cleaning and maintenance help increase your facility’s efficiency, reduce repair frequency, save money and prevent catastrophic breakdowns and disease outbreaks.

 To see the benefits of chemical water treatment for your cooling tower, make Chardon Labs your trusted provider.
 Our extensive years of experience and industry expertise mean we can select the chemicals necessary to get your cooling tower operating at peak performance.
 We’ll provide a complimentary assessment of your current system, deliver and add the chemicals, dispose of the containers safely and provide ongoing maintenance at a fixed yearly price that eliminates surprise bills.